openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

 Db2 for z/OS V12 is the most current release of Db2 at the moment.
 The Db2 V12 for z/OS Application Programming and SQL Guide is available using internet search SC27-8845, the Db2 for z/OS professional manual number.
 Db2 V12 for z/OS SQL Reference is also necessary to advance programming API capability (SC27-8859).

 ### Db2 Data Base Administration (DBA) vs Application Programming
 In large enterprise, the roles and responsibilities are divided for a number of reasons.
 The responsibility of the DBA would include the DDL and DCL outlined in Example 4.
-The DBA is responsibile for managing the entire relational data base environment to insure availability, security, performance, etc.  The system programmers and DBAs frequently setup the application development procedures for COBOL programmer development, testing, and maintenance of the COBOL business applications.
+The DBA is responsible for managing the entire relational data base environment to insure availability, security, performance, etc.  The system programmers and DBAs frequently setup the application development procedures for COBOL programmer development, testing, and maintenance of the COBOL business applications.
 A COBOL application programmer is typically provided documented procedures to follow to apply their COBOL programming and SQL API expertise.

 Enterprise COBOL is a learning journey.
 Each Enterprise COBOL API is a separate learning journey.
 As is the case with most professional endeavors, learning, repetition, and applying what is learned is re-iterative process leading to advanced skill levels.